SMS Marketing: Opt-In Requirements & Logistics

 Using SMS to reach customers is becoming one of the go-to channels for companies trying to get their message out to an audience that increasingly has distractions, making it hard to know if your marketing dollars are being well spent.

-Compared to other channels, SMS has higher open and engagement rates, making it an ideal channel to send out marketing messages.
+Compared to other channels, SMS marketing has higher open and engagement rates, making it an ideal channel to send out marketing messages.
 However, there are new guidelines from the Cellular Telecommunications Industry Association (CTIA) for sending messages, especially as relates to marketing, that businesses need to be aware of.

 Not only do these guidelines better clarify what messages can be sent on what channels, but they give businesses more detail on the types of opt-in consent that are needed before messages can be sent to a customer.